FREE Heart Screening for ages 12 to 25

 Provided by the Eric Paredes Save A Life Foundation and a medical team led by Scripps cardiologist Dr. John Rogers MD.

 Every year thousands of our kids die when their heart suddenly and unexpectedly stops beating.
 Known as Sudden Cardiac Arrest (SCA), this syndrome can happen without symptoms or warning signs.
 In fact, more than 15% of California high schools have had one or more students suffer a sudden cardiac arrest.
+Even if you know the basic steps to CPR, this could help a heart attack from becoming fatal.
+There are many courses that anyone can take to learn first aid.
+So if you are from Canada, finding a Toronto cpr training program shouldn’t be difficult and the same goes for wherever you live.
+You just never know when this can come in handy one day.

 It’s not a heart attack.
 SCA is an abnormality in the heart’s electrical system that can be detected with a simple EKG.
 But EKGs are NOT a part of an annual well-child exam or pre-participation sports physical.